- Defective Medical Devices

 Sadly, birth defects are the leading cause of death in children during the first year of life.
 Some birth defects are minor and can be easily treated or cured, while others lead to a lifetime of medical, surgical, and nursing care needs.

 Your dangerous drug attorneys at Searcy Denney know that the most common birth defects are heart defects, cleft lip and cleft palate, Down syndrome, and spina bifida.
 If you believe your child has suffered birth defects as a result of prescription or over-the-counter drugs, contact our firm immediately.

 Over the years, there have been a number of drugs, (both prescription and over-the-counter) that have been found to cause birth defects and other congenital abnormalities and harm to developing fetuses.

-- Drugs That Cause Birth Defects And Other Abnormalities:
+Medications and Drugs Linked to Birth Defects And Other Abnormalities:

 - ACE inhibitors (enalapril or captopril)